What’s a protein bar?

 Protein bars are waffles loaded with whey/soy/whatever protein in powder form.
 Their purpose is to serve as a quick source of protein.
 A typical large bar contains the following:

 Are protein bars really needed for muscle growth?

 The supplement companies want to you to believe that the body needs to bath in protein to grow.
 Of course, this is a commercial lie designed to make them rich.
 The body is not that fragile.
 You don’t have to be a protein slave to get stronger and grow.
 Besides, protein bars are meant to serve only as a supplementary source of nutrients.
 The answer is, therefore – No.

 Related article: How Much Protein To Build Muscle?

 Protein Bars – Diabetes in a Waffle

-Most protein bars, especially the really big ones, contain a lot of simple sugars.
-It’s not uncommon to experience sugar rushes after large consumption of protein bars.
+Most protein bars contain a lot of simple sugars.
+It’s not uncommon to experience sugar rushes after a large consumption of protein bars.
 This is also where the hypocrisy of the supplement companies really kicks in.
-They are selling waffles, but just because there’s added powder protein, we are somehow supposed to look at the product as healthy.
+They are selling waffles, but just because there’s added powder protein we are somehow supposed to look at the product as healthy.

 Do professional bodybuilders take protein bars?

 In general, professional bodybuilders don’t take any supplements when the camera is not working.
 They may drink a protein shake or two, but that’s it.